Author’s note: For several years, I worked with children with autism and their families all over the United States, providing ABA therapy.

 In the case of an autism diagnosis, many studies show that early intervention (getting treatment for a child as early as 18 months old) is key.
 It’s important to start services as soon as you receive a diagnosis.

-The evidence-based practices of ABA (Applied Behavior Analysis) therapy will help you and your child gain insight into skill development and, most importantly, gain independence.
+The evidence-based practices of ABA (Applied Behavior Analysis) therapy will help you and your child gain insight into skill development and, most importantly, independence.
 A few examples include:

 - Working with a Board Certified Behavior Analyst (BCBA) on what behaviors you are observing and what treatment goals you’d like to set